faraazahmad/shellrb/README.md

 [![Build Status](https://travis-ci.org/faraazahmad/shellrb.svg?branch=master)](https://travis-ci.org/faraazahmad/shellrb)
 [![Join the chat at https://gitter.im/shellrb/Lobby](https://badges.gitter.im/shellrb/Lobby.svg)](https://gitter.im/shellrb/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ShellRB is a portable **(Windows / Linux / macOS)** implementation of Unix shell commands on top of the Ruby's modules.
+It is a command-line interface (CLI) toolkit written in Ruby, designed to simplify and improve your experience with interacting with command-line tools and processes.
 You can use it to eliminate your shell script's dependency on Unix, while still keeping its familiar and powerful commands.

+Also, This toolkit provides a wide range of functionality, including command parsing, argument validation, option parsing, subcommand management, and more.
+It also provides a simple and intuitive way to create complex command-line interfaces for your Ruby applications.
+In this repository, you'll find all the necessary documentation, examples, and source code to install and use ShellRB.

 Inspired from [ShellJS/Shx](https://github.com/shelljs/shx).